xamarin/xamarin-macios/docs/website/mtouch-errors.md

 This error is reported when linking the output from the AOT compiler.

 This error most likely indicates a bug in Xamarin.iOS.
-Please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT5217"/>MT5217: Native linking possibly failed because the linker command line was too long (* characters).